Search

 The Isotec Difference

-We understand that the performance of a ballistic door is a mission-critical requirement of an access control system.
-So, we only recommend UL 752 certified bullet-resistant glass for our ballistic security doors, as this specification is in compliance with the Department of Homeland Security’s (DHS) Anti-terrorism Technology requirement.
+We understand that the performance of a ballistic door is a mission-critical part of an access control system.
+For this reason, we recommend only UL 752 certified bullet-resistant glass for our ballistic security doors, which complies with the Department of Homeland Security’s (DHS) Anti-terrorism Technology requirements.

-Furthermore, our ballistic doors are heavier than our standard commercial access control.
-We use concealed door closers that are warrantied for 10 years, along with heavy-duty door closers that are protected by a solid aluminum header.
-This concealment prevents damage from vandalism or armed assault.
+Our ballistic doors are also heavier than standard commercial access control doors.
+To support this added weight, we use concealed door closers with a 10-year warranty, along with heavy-duty closers protected by a solid aluminum header.
+This design helps shield critical components from vandalism or attempted forced entry.